brave/audit-config/README.md

 * `https://github.com/advisories/GHSA-36jr-mh4h-2g58`
 * `https://rustsec.org/advisories/RUSTSEC-2021-0139`

-It is always used in the title of the GitHub issue for the finding and in Slack notifications, e.g.:
+The identifier is always used in the title of the GitHub issue for the finding and in Slack notifications, e.g.:
 * https://github.com/brave/brave-browser/issues/25710
   ```
   Audit finding: https://github.com/advisories/GHSA-36jr-mh4h-2g58